-The year 2019 is already a major one for movies.
-Not only will it feature the conclusion of the ambitious (and bizarrely controversial) new Star Wars trilogy, it will also bring Jordan Peele's follow-up to Get Out, gave the world the first Marvel film focused squarely on a female hero, and a new Quentin Tarantino picture.
+The year 2019 is already a major one for movies, and with the new Avengers movie comes the official start of the summer blockbuster season.
+Not only will it feature the conclusion of the ambitious (and bizarrely controversial) new Star Wars trilogy, it will also bring a new Quentin Tarantino picture and the third chapter in the John Wick saga.
 Perhaps most importantly, we'll finally get to see what Pikachu is like as a detective.
-Here, we've rounded up 31 movies set for release in 2019 that are already on our radar -- and since it's never too early to start speculating, we've already begun our 2020 Oscar watch.
+Here, we've rounded up 33 movies set for release in summer 2019 and beyond that are already on our radar -- and since it's never too early to start speculating, we've already begun our 2020 Oscar watch.